halkyard/lh/_posts/2019-03-24-welcome-legal-hackers.markdown

 date:   2019-03-24 14:41:01 -0400
 categories: data wrangling
 ---
-This is a "Hello world" minimal site to guage interest in a 'hands on' approach to legal hacking.
+This is a "Hello world" minimal site to gauge interest in a 'hands on' approach to legal hacking.
 It's also a place to put:
 *    how to guides
 *    cheat sheets
 *    shared learnings